CatchRelease/candru/README.md

 * **maxFileSize**: default = 4294967296, Maximum file size in bytes
 * **evaporate**: default = null, An EvaporateJS instance to use for file uploads.
 You will need to provide a different upload handler if this doesn't exist.
 * **sanitizeFilename**: default = this.sanitizeFilename, A function passed in the file used to clean up the file name, needs to return a string
+* **renameFile**: default = this.renameFile, A function passed in the file, by default just returns the file name
 * **overHandler**: default = this.overHandler, A function passed in the event, should preventDefault/stopPropagation
 * **leaveHandler**: default = this.leaveHandler, A function passed in the event, should preventDefault/stopPropagation
 * **dropHandler**: default = this.dropHandler, A function passed in the event, should preventDefault/stopPropagation, handles calling everything